How did you get your start as an engineer?

 I first started doing studio work in the early 90’s in Glasgow, Scotland.
 The studio I worked in at the time moved to a building that had its own small live venue, so I kind of got dropped into it from there.
 Being from Glasgow, it’s not hard to make friends and meet tons of bands, so I ended up going on tour with Glasgow “indie legends” the Delgados, Bis, and the Pastels, then later on Teenage Fanclub and Idlewild.
 I still work with Idlewild from time to time, all of 15 years later.

 How did you hear about Audix?

-What Audix mics are you using currently?
-For what applications?
+What Audix mics are you using and for what applications?

-What was the impetus for switching from the mics you were using previously?
+What was the impetus for switching from what you were using previously?

 Any noticeable results?

 Most definitely.
 The vocals are much more crisp and fuller sounding.
 The sound in the band’s in-ear monitors are a major factor as well and they are very happy with what they are hearing each night.
 Of course, we do have a very good monitor engineer as well.

 What are your favorite features of the mics you’re using?

 Quite simply, I just really like the way they sound.
 They’re pretty unforgiving which I think is great.
 I think that also helps the performance.
 They also look cool, which is obviously very important!

 Have the Audix mics helped solve any particular challenges for you?